lxylxy123456/uberxmhf/develop.md

 directory.
 It will change if the file path contains `x86_64`, it warn if the file path does not contain `x86` (in this case, likely need to manually add ifdefs in source code).

+This change is reverted by `bug_050`, see scripts there.